Contents

 They got in touch with twelve influencers and asked them to create a TikTok video each.

-These influencers reached 8 million engaged users, garnered 1.2 million likes, and 10,300 user-generated videos.
+These influencers reached 8 million engaged users, garnered 1.2 million likes, and 10,300 user-generated videos, showcasing their effectiveness in getting TikTok views.
 The average engagement rate was assessed to be 6%.

 4. Make product teasers